Best Amino Acid Supplements Reviewed

 Users report that this product is most effective as a post workout amino acid supplement.
 They especially felt improvements in recovery time and decreased soreness after intense leg workouts.

 Although there is no sugar in this amino acid supplement, users report that all flavors taste great.
 Cellucor Alpha Amino Performance BCAAs provides a higher-than-average dose of BCAAs, with 2,500mg of leucine, and 1,250 mg each of isoleucine and valine.
 It also provides you with hearty doses of phosphorous, magnesium, sodium, and potassium.
-The 11 essential amino acids it that comprise its Essential Performance Amino Acid Complex are glutamine, taurine, alanine, citrulline, arginine, lysine, phenyalanine, threonine, methionine, tyrosine, and histidine.
+There are 11 essential amino acids that comprise its Essential Performance Amino Acid Complex, including glutamine, alanine, and citrulline, among others.
 One unique feature of this amino acid supplement is its Alpha Amino Hydration Blend, which helps you rehydrate after a workout with electrolytes and coconut water.

 This is a slightly higher priced amino acid supplement.